redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/RedKiteCmsBundle/README.md

 - Skin problems

 None of those problems breaks the usability of AlphaLemon CMS.
-If you are a windows user and you want to fix them on your own, fork the repository, do the fixes then ask for a pull request: it will be really appreciated! :)
+If you are a windows user and you want to fix them on your own, fork the repository, do the fixes then ask for a pull request: it would be really appreciated! :)

 Enjoy!